Tolerating Jupyter’s file format

 file.

-One downside is that if I develop a workflow about transforming my notebook back into proper code in order to run it, I might wonder if the notebook has gained me anything over ordinary literate coding except circuitous workarounds.
-Am I then sure I do not secretly want to use knitr?
-Pro tip: although that advertises itself for R, it supports python already.
-That is worth mentioning again.
-We do not need to be arsing about with this thing.
+One downside is that if I develop a workflow for transforming my notebook back into proper code to run the code, I might wonder whether the notebook has gained me anything over ordinary literate coding besides circuitous workarounds.
+Am I then sure I don’t secretly want to use knitr?
+Pro tip: although it advertises itself for R, it already supports Python.
+That’s worth mentioning again.
+We don’t need to be arsing about with this thing.
 We can leave.

 Anyway, jupytext sounds promising, right?
-There is a downside for me which is that I just (2020-11-02) spent 90 minutes trying to get jupytext to work on my jupyter notebook and it continues to sullenly fail to function.
-I do not have any more time for debugging this nonsense.
-I might check back in a year or two, but for now this is dead to me.
+There’s a downside for me: I just (2020-11-02) spent 90 minutes trying to get jupytext to work on my Jupyter notebook, and it continues to sullenly fail.
+I don’t have any more time for debugging this nonsense.
+I might check back in a year or two, but for now it’s dead to me.

-Ok, I surrender.
-We are stuck with the nasty jupyter notebook format.
+Okay, I surrender.
+We’re stuck with the nasty Jupyter notebook format.
 Fine. nbdime provides diffing and merging for notebooks.
 It has git integration:

 I do not use this one because it seemed too slow on the large notebooks I was using and did not play well with my git GUI.
 In any case it does not seem to support 3 way merging, which means most merges fail and need manual intervention anyway.